Bonfire shall be a minimum of 75 feet away from the dunes.

 Bonfire Cleanup Requirements

 Cleanup and restoration of the site must be completed by the expiration date and time set forth by this permit.
-All ash and leftover material must be thoroughly wet down, allowed to cool, and placed in a metal trash can and disposed of in proper container(s), and the fire pit leveled to return the beach to its previous status.
+All ash and leftover material must be thoroughly wet down and allowed to properly cool before being placed in a user-supplied metal trash can and removed from the beach.
+At no time should warm embers be placed in any trash receptacles.
+The fire pit must be leveled to return the beach to its previous status.
 MATERIAL AND/OR ASH SHALL NOT BE BURIED IN THE SAND OR THROWN IN THE OCEAN.

 Bonfire site will be inspected post cleanup.
 The permittee may be billed additional fees for the cost of response/cleanup in the event of failure to properly cleanup from the bonfire.
 Future bonfire applications may be denied due to previous improper cleanup.